Our top Nutrition Tips for ultra runners

 Drink to thirst or drink to a plan?

-‣ During shorter races, it may be ok to drink to thirst but this depends on race conditions and availability of water throughout the race.
+‣ During shorter races, it may be ok to drink to thirst, but this depends on race conditions and availability of water throughout the race.
 It's always better to have a plan!

 ‣ Our recommendations would be to always make a plan and get used to your own fluid needs in varying temperatures, at different running intensities and over different terrain, and know where you are going to get your top-up of fluid from during all races.